fakhirali/AlifZero/README.md

 # Trying to create a chess bot

 Approach:
-Supervised Only by the game of chess.
+Supervised only by the game of chess.
+Plays the game realizes that it is bad at it.
+Tries to improve.
+Realizes that it's way of improvment is also bad.
+Learns everything because it knows it is bad at everything.